Lottevdakk3r/Challenge-1/README.md

 ## Introduction

- Welcome to my repository I have made a lovely website, you can visit it here: https://lottevdakk3r.github.io/Challenge-1/
+ Welcome to my repository I have made a lovely website, you can visit it [here](https://lottevdakk3r.github.io/Challenge-1/)

 ### Thanks